 Go to a classical music concert/opera/ballet, here you have a big choice; Mariinsky, Mikhailivsky, the Philarmony or one of many open air free concerts in the city center.
-For more information on culture life of St.Petersburg check our Cultural guide to the city.
+A must do thing in St.Petersburg for a classical music lovers.
 Price from RUB600/US$10 pp.

 Explore the city on foot.
 St.Petersburg is a great city for walking, though some streets can get quite crowded in summer but there is always an escape to one of the smaller streets or embankments.
 City is good for walking any time of the day but if you want to have it all for yourself go very early in the morning between 4-5am (in June-July it’s already day light) then you’ll have a chance to take photos of empty Palace square, Nevsky avenue or Church of the Savior on Blood.

 Not a must but can be an option if you’re not a great walker or the weather is too bad, get on a famous hop-on/hop off tour bus.
 It takes about 2 hours to complete the whole route.
 Price RUB700/US$12 pp.

 Top 10 most beautiful metro stations in St.Petersburg

 Need to know about St.Petersburg metro; you pay once to enter the metro and after that you can spend as much time and change as many trains and stations as you wish without any additional payment.
 So you can see all the most beautiful metro stations in one go just for RUB45/US$0,7.
 You are allowed to take photos in the metro but without flash.
 Avoid rush hours Mon-Fri, from 7.30am to 10.00am and from 5.00pm to 8.00pm it’s a very bad time for exploring the metro and taking photos.

 Red line: Avtovo (by the way the Guardian named it among Top most beautiful metro stations in the world), Kirovskiy zavod, Pushkinskaya.